 2012 CIRM Creativity Students

-Jessica Hsueh, a senior at Gabrielino High School in San Gabriel, Calif., was mentored by Ravi Bhatia, M.D.,in the Division of Hematopoietic Stem Cell and Leukemia Research.
+Jessica Hsueh, a senior at Gabrielino High School in San Gabriel, California, was mentored by Dr. Ravi Bhatia in the Department of Stem Cell and Leukemia Research.
 Her research involved investigating the effects of inhibitors on the JAK2 Gene in leukemia stem cell lines.
-She is now a freshman at University of California, Los Angeles (UCLA).
+She is now a freshman at UCLA.

-Riana Lo Bu, a senior at Flintridge Prepatory in La Caňada Flintridge, Calif., was mentored by Yanhong Shi, Ph.D., in the Department of Neurosciences.
+Riana Lo Bu, a senior at Flintridge Prepatory in La Caňada Flintridge, California, was mentored by Dr. Yanhong Shi in the department of Neurosciences.
 Her project focused on characterizing Oct-4 activating small molecule compounds in reprogramming mouse fibroblasts to induced pluripotent stem cells.
 She is now a freshman at MIT.

-Jennifer Ly, a senior at Oxford Academy in Cypress, Calif., was mentored by Yanhong Shi, Ph.D.,in the Department of Neurosciences.
+Jennifer Ly, a senior at Oxford Academy in Cypress, California, was mentored by Dr. Yanhong Shi in the department of Neurosciences.
 Her research was studying how miR-9 regulates glioblastoma stem cell proliferation and self-renewal.
 She is now a freshman at UCLA.

-Jackie Olive, a junior at Polytechnic School in Pasadena, Calif., was mentored by John Rossi, M.D., the Lidow Family Research Chair, in the Department of Molecular and Cellular Biology.
+Jackie Olive, a junior at Polytechnic School in Pasadena, California, was mentored by Dr. John Rossi in the Department of Molecular and Cellular Biology.
 Her project was divided into two sections.
-The first was studying microRNAs delivered by polyamidoamine dendrimers.
+The first was studying MicroRNAs delivered by polyamidoamine dendrimers.
 The second part (using methodology from the first) was how to moderate cardiac differentiation in mouse embryonic stem cells.
-Olive sang on the music parody.
+Jackie sang on the music parody.

-Yujiao Sun, a junior at Arcadia High School in California, was mentored by Ren-Jang Lin, Ph.D., in the Department of Molecular and Cellular Biology.
+Yujiao Sun, a junior at Arcadia High School, California, was mentored by Dr. Ren-Jang Lin in the Department of Molecular and Cellular Biology.
 Her project involved using site-specific-nuclease to introduce spliceosomal mutations in stem cells to study myelodysplastic syndromes.

-Emily Sun, a sophomore at Arcadia High School in California, was mentored by Robert Hickey, Ph.D., in the Department of Radiation Biology.
+Emily Sun, a sophomore at Arcadia High School, California, was mentored by Dr. Robert Hickey in the Department of Radiation Biology.
 Her research involved the proteomic analysis of glioblastoma stem cells.